holgateb/Accessibility_Project/README.md

 ## Description

 This weeks project was to clean up and edit a page for a search engine optimizition company.
 I have added a title to the page, which was not there before.
-I removed a couple of unused IDs that were already present as classes.
 I added alt text to all the images describing what was shown.

 This week I learned how to upload files to Github, add files to a repo, and commit changes, and push the files to Github.